dm03514/blog/project-management/temporal-graphs-and-constructing-your-own-reality/README.md

 ## Inexperienced Leadership

 One pattern I regularly see are people in leadership either unwilling or unable to define and communicate a vision.
 Most of the time this is from in experience or not having certain leadership positions filled.
 It's difficult to communicate a vision if a leader doesn't have one.
+This manifests as moving away from the current state instead of towards an end state:

 <p align="center">
   <img src="static/inexperienced_leaders_1.png">